developer-zebra/developer-zebra-site/src/ehs/2-4/guide/about/index.md

 </tr>
 </tbody>
 </table>
+&#42; _EHS 2.4 will be the last version to support Zebra devices running Android Jelly Bean_.

 ## What's New

 ### New in EHS 2.4:

->**End of Support for EHS on Jelly Bean:** EHS 2.4 will be the last version of Enterprise Home Screen that will be supported by Zebra on devices running Android Jelly Bean.
+>**End of support for EHS on Jelly Bean:** EHS 2.4 will be the last version of Enterprise Home Screen that will be supported by Zebra on devices running Android Jelly Bean.
 >**Online-only documentation**: Beginning with EHS 2.4, the user guide will no longer be bundled in with the download package.

 * **[Bundle Data Option](../settings#bundle) -** allows injection of app parameters, user data or other key-value pairs into an app on launch.